-While the instruction can vary depending on what type of appliance, all will come with similar recommendations:
+While the instructions can vary depending on what type of appliance you are wearing, all will come with similar recommendations:

 Braces are one type of appliance your orthodontist may use to correct problems with your teeth.
-There are many different types of braces now available, including those that are invisible or nearly invisible when worn.
-All of them move the teeth my directing force through wires connected to brackets.
+There are many different types of braces available today, including those that are invisible or nearly invisible when worn.
+All of them move the teeth by directing force through wires connected to brackets.

 That varies between patients.
 For some, it is as little as six months, while others will be in braces for three years.
 Most patients spend 22 months wearing braces.